rfoltz/Udacity-DevOps-Project-1/README.md

 Example: `ARM_CLIENT_ID='0000000-0000-0000-0000-000000000000'`

-*Note:* These variables are only there for the live time of the terminal if you would like to make thme permant you will have to look up the documentation for your operating system.
+*Note:* These variables are only there for the life time of the terminal if you would like to make thme permant you will have to look up the documentation for your operating system.

-4. Once all of the above steps are completed you can now run the command `packer build` to build your server image.
+4. Once all of the above steps are completed you can now run the command `packer build server.json` to build your server image.
 This may take a while so grab a cup of tea.

 ### Terraform
 The terraform file creates these resources listed below